x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/client-access-rules/client-access-rules.md

 You can test how a specific client connection would be affected by Client Access Rules (which rules would match and therefore affect the connection).
 For more information, see [Use Exchange Online PowerShell to test Client Access Rules](procedures-for-client-access-rules.md#use-exchange-online-powershell-to-test-client-access-rules).

+> [!NOTE]
+> Client Access Rules are evaluated after authentication and cannot be used to block raw connection or authentication attempts..

 ### Important notes

 #### Client connections from your internal network